ASA & ESN Joint Annual Workshops

 The PIPES workshop assists Emerging Scholars by providing them feedback and tools to improve the quality of written work, particularly journal submissions as well as increase their participation in the review process.
 Workshops will be organized to provide access to and mentorship from ASA Members within the publishing sphere, including journal editors, book publishers, and popular formats such as op-eds.

-The PIPES workshop is generally held in even years, and is an expansion of the PEASS Workshops which began in 2017.
+The PIPES workshop is generally held in even odd, and is an expansion of the PEASS Workshops which began in 2017.

 Professionalization and Career Training (PACT) Workshop

-The PACT workshop is generally held in odd years.
+The PACT workshop is generally held in even years.

 Virtual Workshops & Events